Hello there! This is the fourth in a series of blogposts detailing the work I will be doing for the Tor Project as part of Google Summer of Code 2023.

 This was a fun exercise, and I will expand the other projects' documentation in the coming weeks as well.

-of as containing the answer for a query) and Response
+the answer for a query) and Response (which is just

-which takes in a slice of bytes and returns
+from_bytes() which takes in a slice of bytes and

-the initialized struct.
-As the name implies, all the values for the
+returns the initialized struct.
+As the name implies, all the values

-fields will be taken from the bytes passed to this method.
+for the fields will be taken from the bytes passed to this

 Now, the problem with this method was that it passes the struct no matter what.
 Even if we give invalid byte sequence to the method, we will get a struct.
 This is highly dangerous since we don't have any way to handle invalid byte sequences or convey this message to functions lower down the call stack.

-, hence we can denote the error condition using
+we can denote the error condition using None and a

-and cheaply and also be aware of its size)
+Box around easily and cheaply and also be aware of its

 Hence the final return type becomes

-This also has the nice side effect that
+than just returning Self This also has the nice side

 For this week, I intended to work on adding resume capabilities for the download manager, ie, if I were to abruptly cut off network connection and later restart the download manager, I should be able to pick up my download where I left off.